Saddleworth: Sadd Fest

 The Festival spotlights musical talent from local bands and artists to raise money for charity.

 This event was started in 2013 by the Saddleworth branch of the Round Table as an alternative to the prior 'Beer Walk' event which was cancelled in 2011.
 The beer walk started in 1973.
 Participants walked around Saddleworth in fancy dress, stopping at pubs.
 Spectators were encouraged to donate money for charity.
 It was organised for 39 years, however due to 4,000 (approx) unofficial walkers taking part in the event, in addition to the 2,500 official walkers, the police estimated it would cost £58,000 to stage the walk in 2012.
 However, some people continue to do the walk unofficially.

 Rushcart

 The origin of the event is unclear, however it is unlikely to be before 1800.
 By the early 20th century the tradition had died out due to the railways, as the local population travelled further for their annual break during the Saddleworth Wakes week.
 However The Rushcart was revived in 1975 by the newly formed Saddleworth Morris Men following research by Fred Broadbent and Peter Ashworth, who were able to still hear the stories of the Rushcart from the older members of the community.
 The audience at the time was small, which is in stark contrast to the numbers that gather now.

 Yanks Weekend

 The event started in 2001 to celebrate the local filming of the Hollywood film Yanks in 1979 starring Richard Gere.
 Many locations in Uppermill and neighbouring Dobcross were used in the film.

-Yorkshire Day

-The event has been held on 1 August every year, since 1975.
-Initially it was a protest movement against the Local Government re-organisation of 1972, and the date alludes to the Battle of Minden; and the anniversary of the 1834 emancipation of slaves in the British Empire, for which Yorkshire MP William Wilberforce had campaigned.